 Preheat the waffle iron, lightly greasing it if you don’t have the nonstick variety.
 In a medium bowl, whisk together the flours, baking powder, sugar and salt.
 In a separate bowl, whisk together the milk, oil and egg yolks.
 In yet another bowl, use an electric mixer to beat the egg whites until stiff.
 Pour the milk mixture into the flour mixture all at once, and stir just until most of the lumps are smooth.
 Use a rubber spatula to fold in the egg whites until they are nearly incorporated and the batter is still light.

-Here’s how it looks when adding the egg whites:
+Here’s how the batter looks when adding the egg whites:

-And here’s how it looks after folding them in:
+Here’s how it looks after folding in the egg whites:

 Pour the batter in the preheated waffle iron.
 Ours uses about 1/2 cup of batter per small waffle: